QuinnDamerell/OctoPrint-OctoEverywhere/docker-readme.md

 ## Required Persistent Storage

-You must map the `/data` folder in your docker container to a directory on your computer so the plugin can write data that will remain between runs.
+You must map the `/data` folder in your Docker container to a directory on your computer so the plugin can write data that will remain between runs.
 Failure to do this will require relinking the plugin when the container is destroyed or updated.

 ## Linking Your OctoEverywhere Companion

-Once the docker container is running, you need to look at the logs to find the linking URL.
+Once the Docker container is running, you need to look at the logs to find the linking URL.

 Docker Compose:
 `docker compose logs | grep https://octoeverywhere.com/getstarted`